-From my experience as a CMO and AI consultant, I’ve seen that teams don’t leap from zero to AI-native overnight.
-Adoption happens in stages, and knowing how to move from one stage to the next can be a real competitive advantage.
+From my experience as a CMO and AI consultant, marketing teams don't leap from zero to AI-native overnight.
+AI adoption happens in stages and knowing how to move from one stage to the next can be a real competitive advantage.

-Here’s the seven-stage journey I see most often.
-In each stage, you’ll find what actually happens, who usually drives it, and how you might use AI assistants, dedicated AI marketing tools (like Jasper, Midjourney or Synthesia) or automation & agents.
+Here's the 7-stage journey I see most often.
+In each stage, you'll find what actually happens, who usually drives it and how you might use AI assistants, dedicated AI marketing tools (like Jasper or Clay) or automation & agents.

 Stage 1: Curiosity